shahrukh4/Coding-Practices/SOLID-Principles/README.md

 - **Example** -

-  - In `Dependency-Inversion.php`, `UserService` class is a High level class that does not directly depends on `MysqlDatabase` which is a low level class.
+  - In [Dependency-Inversion.php](Dependency-Inversion.php), `UserService` class is a High level class that does not directly depends on `MysqlDatabase` which is a low level class.

   - `UserService` class has a dependency on `DatabaseInterface` which is an abstraction of `MysqlDatabase` and `PostgresqlDatabase` classes.

 ---